Threadstone-Wiki/Threadstone-Wiki/pages/falling-block/falling-block-entity.md

 When a floating [gravity affected block](gravity-affected-block.md) does [normal falling behavior](gravity-affected-block.md#normal-falling-behavior), it creates a *falling block entity*, corresponding to the block at its own position.

 Usually it is only possible to get falling block entities of sand, red sand, gravel, anvils and dragon eggs.
-However one can obtain other falling block entities using [falling block swaps](falling-block-swaps.md).
+However one can obtain falling block entities of any block in the game by using [falling block swaps](falling-block-swaps.md).

+When a falling block entity lands on a slab, or becomes too old without having ground underneath it, it drops its block as an item, if such an item exists.
+This makes falling block entities the most important source of [unobtainable items](../unobtainables.md#items).

+Some unobtainable falling block entities are interesting even if their block does not have an item.
+An overview of such interesting unobtainable falling blocks is at [here](../unobtainables.md#falling-block-entities).

 # Age